 Organisation grants are detailed in the financial accounts.
-In particular, the Trustees provided a grant of £12,530 to the Citizens Advice Worcester & Herefordshire to run a housing project within Evesham and also provide support to homeless people moving into private rented accommodation.
-Yellow Scarf provides support to the local migrant population and a grant of £7,968 was issued in respect of advice sessions for the EU Settled Status scheme.
-The Evesham Gateway Club received funds to help purchase a minibus, as did Shine Out Of School.
-Footsteps Worcestershire received £5,000 to help support local children affected by bereavement and Evesham Riverside Shopmobility received help towards their operating costs.

-The Charity continues to work closely with Citizens Advice South Worcestershire and £26,000 was awarded to assist with their service provision.
+In particular, the Trustees provided a grant of £13,080 to the Citizens Advice Worcester & Herefordshire to run a housing project within Evesham and also provide support to homeless people moving into private rented accommodation.
+The Charity continued to work closely with Citizens Advice South Worcestershire and £27,000 was awarded to assist with their service provision.